winterdharma/DharmaPearls/01_agama/ksudraka/T765/Itvr_83.md

 1\.
 I heard this said by the Bhagavān:[\[1\]](#n1){:#ref1} “Monks, you should know: There are two searches; there’s no third.
 What are the two?
 They are the noble search and the ignoble search.
 What is called the ignoble search?
 Someone who has been subject to old age searches for what’s subject to old age.
 Having been subject to illness, they search for what’s subject to illness.
 Having been subject to death, they search for what’s subject to death.
 Having been subject to grief, they search for what’s subject to grief.
 Having been subject to defilement, they search for what’s subject to defilement.
 {:#p1}

 2\.
 “What’s subject to old age?
 This refers to wife and child, servants, workers, elephants and horses, cattle and sheep, chickens and pigs, land and house, gold and silver, and property and grain.
 These are called what’s subject to old age.
-Thus, what’s subject to old age is [679c] the root of sentient being’s suffering of birth and death.
+Thus, what’s subject to old age is [679c] the root of sentient beings’ suffering of birth and death.
 Foolish, ordinary people guard these things; they are defiled by, crave for, obsess over, and attach to them.
 As a result of this, they aren’t able to be liberated from birth and death, so they are called what’s subject to old age.
 {:#p2}

 3\.
 “What’s subject to illness?
 This refers to wife and child, servants, workers … As a result of this, they aren’t able to be liberated from birth and death.
 Therefore, they are called what’s subject to illness.